Moose Mountain Provincial Park: Accommodations and camping

 There are two main campsites in the park.
 The smaller of the two, Lynwood with 30 sites, is along the north shore of Kenosee Lake.
 The main campsite, Fish Creek, takes up most of the isthmus between Little Kenosee and Kenosee Lakes.
 It is divided into four sections, A through D, and there are well over 300 campsites, many of them full-service.
 Poplar Lane and Aspen Meadows, just to the west of Fish Creek, are group camping sites.
 Inside the village of Kenosee Lake is a full-service private campground.

-In the core area of the park, over-looking Kenosee Lake, is the Kenosee Inn & Cabins.
+In the core area of the park, overlooking Kenosee Lake, is the Kenosee Inn & Cabins.
 Besides a grand view of the lake, it features 30 hotel rooms, 23 cabins, a conference room, and a restaurant.

 On the west side of the lake, along the shore of Christopher Bay at the former site of the Arcola Resort, there are three Christian summer camps: